GenericMappingTools/pygmt/CONTRIBUTING.md

 We use the [pytest-mpl](https://github.com/matplotlib/pytest-mpl) plug-in to test plot generating code.
-Every time the tests are run, `pytest-mpl` compares the generated plots with known correct ones stored in `gmt/tests/baseline`.
+Every time the tests are run, `pytest-mpl` compares the generated plots with known correct ones stored in `pygmt/tests/baseline`.
-If your test created a `gmt.Figure` object, you can test it by adding a *decorator* and returning the `gmt.Figure` object:
+If your test created a `pygmt.Figure` object, you can test it by adding a *decorator* and returning the `pygmt.Figure` object:

 ```python
 @pytest.mark.mpl_image_compare